poe-platform/poe-protocol/docs/spec.md

 The bot response must include at least one `text` or `error` event; it is an error to send no response.

-The total length of a bot response (the sum of the length of all `text` events) may not exceed 10,000 characters.

 If the Poe server receives an event type it does not recognize, it ignores the event.